 - Citizens Advisory Committee (1 At-Large Position) - Works to facilitate citizen participation in the planning and implementation of the Durham Community Development Block Grant Program (CDBG).
 The CDBG program works to ensure decent affordable housing, to provide services to the most vulnerable in our communities, and to create jobs through the expansion and retention of businesses.
 The CDBG is an important tool for helping our local government officials and administrators to tackle many serious challenges facing our community.
 The annual CDBG appropriation is allocated between States and local jurisdictions called "non-entitlement" and "entitlement" communities respectively.
 Entitlement communities are comprised of central cities of Metropolitan Statistical Areas (MSAs); metropolitan cities with populations of at least 50,000; and qualified urban counties with a population of 200,000 or more (excluding the populations of entitlement cities).
 States distribute CDBG funds to non-entitlement localities not qualified as entitlement communities.
 The Department of Housing and Urban Development determines the amount of each grant by using a formula comprised of several measures of community need, including the extent of poverty, population, housing overcrowding, age of housing, and population growth lag in relationship to other metropolitan areas. - Community Child Protection/Child Fatality Prevention Team (2 Positions: 1 At-Large and 1 "Fireman or EMS Rep" Position) - o Promotes the development of a community-wide approach to the problems of child abuse and neglect and seeks ways to protect children from preventable deaths.
-The team reviews selected cases that are being serviced by child protective services and cases in which a child has died of suspected abuse or neglect. - Dangerous Dog Appeal Board (1 "County Employee" Position) - Designated as the board to hear all reviews and appeals authorized by the Durham County Animal Control Ordinance.
-The Dangerous Dog Appeal Board was established by the Board of County Commissioners, pursuant to General Statute 67-4.1(c) and is responsible for hearing the appeal of dog owners who have had their dogs declared dangerous or potentially dangerous.
+The team reviews selected cases that are being serviced by child protective services and cases in which a child has died of suspected abuse or neglect. - Criminal Justice Advisory Committee (2 "Citizen" Positions) - o Develops a comprehensive continuum of services for the adult criminal justice system, identifies services gaps, and develops intervention strategies and comprehensive solutions.
+The CJAC is advisory in nature and has no authority over any public or private entity.
+Shared Values: Reduce the demand for County jail beds, Reduce the number of Durham County residents in state prison facilities, Develop a continuum of programs, services and sanctions that provides options to the criminal justice system, Pursue initiatives that are respectful towards victims, offenders and the community, Pursue funding for initiatives through grant opportunities and requests to local and state government.